Fixed vs. variable-rate electricity plans in Texas:

 Electricity demand and pricing in Texas are influenced by:

 Choosing a fixed-rate plan means you’ll benefit from a locked-in energy rate.
-To ensure your price security, you’ll likely commit to a contract with your provider, typically 12 to 36 months in duration.
-Many such contracts come with cancellation fees.
+To ensure your price security, you’ll likely commit to a contract term with your provider, typically 12 to 36 months in duration.
+Many such contracts come with early cancellation fees.
 Be sure to consult your provider.

 Often referred to as month-to-month plans, variable-rate electricity plans are typically short-term agreements with no traditional cancellation fees.
-Each month, the energy charge used to calculate your bill can fluctuate, often by a defined percentage related to the previous month’s price.
+Each month, the energy charge used to calculate your bill can fluctuate, sometimes by a defined percentage related to the previous month’s price.

 Without a long-term contract, month-to-month plans can make it easy to switch electricity plans or providers.
 When electricity rates dip, variable-rate plans can also help customers save.